oracle/python-oracledb/doc/src/user_guide/asyncio.rst

     In this release, pipelining support is experimental and subject to change.

 Pipelining allows an application to send multiple, independent statements to Oracle Database with one call.
+The database can be kept busy without waiting for the application to receive a result set and send the next statement.
 While the database processes the pipeline of statements, the application can continue with non-database work.
+When the database has executed all the pipelined operations, their results are returned to the application.

 Pipelined operations are executed sequentially by the database.
 They do not execute concurrently.
-When all the pipelined operations have executed, their results are returned to the application.
+It is local tasks that can be executed at the same time the database is working.

 Effective use of Oracle Database Pipelining can increase the responsiveness of an application and improve overall system throughput.
 Pipelining is useful when